27 Awesome Things to Do in Kingston, Ontario For All Seasons

 We have added “eat” as a thing to do in Kingston because it’s an important thing to do.
 It’s said that Kingston has the most restaurants per capita in Canada.

-As locals, Eric can attest to the fact that there are so many restaurants – and all featuring basically any cuisine or ethnic style you could ask for.
+As a local, Eric can attest to the fact that there are so many restaurants – and all featuring basically any cuisine or ethnic style you could ask for.

 There are quite a few restaurants all walkable right downtown – with many others scattered throughout the city’s other areas.
 You can dive into our detailed guide on some of Kingston’s best restaurants.